Odds are your older cat does have dental disease. Here’s what to look out for and what you can do about it.

 Any senior cat with evidence of tartar and calculus build-up on the teeth should be assessed by a vet for periodontitis, which is an infection of the bone around the tooth roots.

-To definitively state that periodontitis is present, X-ray evidence and physical exam evidence is needed, both of which require heavy sedation or anesthesia.
+To definitively state that periodontitis is present, X-ray evidence and physical exam evidence is needed, both of which require heavy sedation or anaesthesia.

 How do you treat cats with dental disease?